 - o Port

 - Process

 - o File

 - Custom IMC

 - Enable Custom Instructions

-- Kill Processes
+- o Kill Processes

-- Delete Files
+- O Delete Files

 - Send reason strings

 User Experience

 From the user perspective, Pulse Secure client presents a clean, uncomplicated interface.
 The user can enter credentials, select a realm, save settings, and accept or reject the server certificate.
 When you configure the client, you can specify whether to permit end users to modify settings, such as by adding connections.